rickcurran/rc-site-map/trunk/readme.txt

 If necessary the above default classes can be overridden from within your theme by specifying them in some custom CSS.

+= My custom post type won't show up =

+For custom post types to be listed by this plugin they currently have to be hierarchical, e.g. in the 'register_post_type' function for setting up the CPT it would have hierarchical' => true and 'capability_type' => 'page'.
+A future update should enable all kinds of CPTs but for now this is required for CPTs to work with this plugin.

 == Changelog ==

 = 1.2 =